beancount/docs/docs/installing_beancount.md

     pipx list

+With version 3.1.0, this will install

+-   bean-check

+-   bean-doctor

+-   bean-example

+-   bean-format

+-   treeify

+(There is no bean-report, which is referenced in the Tutorial.
+It's been deprecated.)

 #### Installing Beancount using pip<a id="installing-beancount-using-pip"></a>

 Installing Beancount using pip is no longer recommended, however you may install Beancount using